MicrosoftDocs/visualstudio-docs/docs/ide/class-designer/designing-and-viewing-classes-and-types.md

 |**Shift**+**Tab**|All contexts|Navigates to previous child within the same parent (supports wrapping).|
 |**Spacebar**|All contexts|Toggles selection on the current element.|

-## Use the keyboard in the Class Details window
+### Use the keyboard in the Class Details window

 > [!NOTE]
-> The following key bindings were chosen to specifically to mimic the experience of typing code.
+> The following key bindings mimic the experience of typing code.

 Use the following keys to navigate the **Class Details** window: